Velociturtle/overscanning_abdominal_ct/README.md

 The main workflow lives in **`overscanning_calculator.ipynb`** which processes a folder of NIfTI volumes and incrementally updates `overscanning_results.csv`.
 Later sections of the notebook can optionally render MP4 previews, write a summary statistics CSV and save scatter, box and bar plots of overscanning metrics.

+Pretrained weights for the pubic-symphysis YOLO model are available under `YOLO/model_and_training/yolo11_pubic_symphysis_m_hardtrain/weights`.
+Download `best.pt` from that folder.
+A copy of the overscanning calculator notebook can be obtained by cloning this repository or downloading the file directly.
+When running the notebook you will need to point the path variables to your copy of the weights and to your NIfTI data directory as described below.

 ## Contents

 - `overscanning_calculator.ipynb` – full pipeline for overscanning metrics, MP4 previews and CSV summaries.